-Fashion professionals in this manufacturing industry actually create the clothing in their warehouses as opposed to just designing them.
-The industry offers both design and purchasing jobs.
+Fashion professionals in this manufacturing industry create clothing in their warehouses, rather than designing them.
+The industry offers design and purchasing jobs.

 - Specialized Design Services

-Some fashion professionals work for specific design companies or for themselves as freelancers.
+Some fashion professionals work for specific design companies or as freelancers.
 This industry allows professionals to focus exclusively on design without any other obligations.

 - Management of Companies and Enterprises

 The highest-paid fashion employees often work as managers or C-level executives who oversee business operations for multiple fashion companies.
 To attain these jobs, professionals often need advanced degrees and plenty of experience.